Clinton Lake Hunting

 Hunting Policies

-3. Hunting shall be prohibited within 100 yards of any bait placed, deposited, exposed, or scattered on USACE lands in the State of Kansas.
-Bait shall be considered placed, deposited, exposed, or scattered on public lands for 10 days following complete removal of the bait.
+(2) Hunting shall be prohibited within 100 yards of any bait placed, deposited, exposed, or scattered on lands or waters.
+Bait shall be considered placed, deposited, exposed, or scattered on department lands for 10 days following complete removal of the bait.

 Clinton Lake Waterfowl Hunting Information